Wenzel/docker-kdesrc-build/README.md

 Options:
-    -b --base DISTRO    Use DISTRO as base system [Default: all] --no-cache          Do not use cache when building the image -h --help           Display this message
+    -b --base DISTRO    Use DISTRO as base system [Default: all] --no-cache          Do not use cache when building the image --rm                Automatically remove the container when it exits [Default: True] -h --help           Display this message

 TODO